 - Indiana: In 2008, the Indiana legislature considered a bill to make artificial hormone-free labeling illegal, claiming milk would be "misbranded" if "compositional claims cannot be confirmed through laboratory analysis."
 FThe bill did not pass the legislature.

 - Kansas: In 2009, the Kansas legislature passed a bill that deemed any milk, milk product or dairy product label with a statement related to milk composition including "No Hormones," "Hormone Free," "rBST Free," "rBGH Free," and "BST Free" as false and misleading.
 FGovernor Kathleen Sebelius vetoed the bill.
 F

 Similar labeling controversies took place in Missouri, New Jersey, Utah and Vermont, but ultimately, no state made it illegal to label milk or dairy products as rBGH-free.

 Despite industry efforts to keep consumers in the dark, food producers and suppliers have been listening to consumer concerns.
 In 2007, United States grocery chains Kroger Fand Safeway Fprohibited the use of rBGH-treated milk in their store-branded dairy products.
-In January 2008, Starbucks Fstopped using rBGH-treated milk, and in March 2008, WalMart Fprohibited rBGH use in their store-brand milk products.
+In March 2008, WalMart Fprohibited rBGH use in their store-brand milk products.
 In August 2008, Monsanto sold the division of the corporation that produces rBGH to Eli Lilly.
 F